 Saint Leopold’s Day

-Observed in Austria on the 15th of November, St. Leopold’s Day is a holiday that commemorates the death of the Margrave of Austria on this date in 1136.
-The Margrave, or Prince in English, was Leopold III who is known for founding several monasteries in the region and for the growth of the cities of Vienna, Krems, and Klosterneuburg.
+Observed in Austria on November 15, St. Leopold’s Day is a holiday that commemorates the death of the Margrave of Austria on this date in 1136.
+The Margrave, or Prince in English, was Leopold III, who is known for founding several monasteries in the region and for the growth of the cities of Vienna, Krems, and Klosterneuburg.

-The 15th of November was established as his feast day on the German liturgical calendar and he was canonized by Pope Innocent VII in 1485.
-This day is also known colloquially as Goose Day because it’s traditional to serve a roast goose for dinner on this holiday.
+November 15 was established as his feast day on the German liturgical calendar, and he was canonized by Pope Innocent VIII in 1485.
+This day is also known colloquially as Goose Day because it is traditional to serve a roast goose for dinner on this holiday.

 Facts About Leopold III

-During our research on St. Leopold’s Day, we’ve come across some interesting facts about Leopold III, the Margrave of Austria.
-We’ve decided to include those facts below for everyone’s entertainment.
+During our research on St. Leopold’s Day, we came across some interesting facts about Leopold III, the Margrave of Austria.
+We have decided to include those facts below for everyone’s entertainment.

 - Leopold III was born in 1073 in Melk, Austria.